bradleyherrin/ubiquiti-auto-provisioning/README.md

 * EdgeRouters - 192.168.1.1/24
 * EdgeSwitches - 192.168.1.2/24

+AirMax devices use 192.168.1.20/24 as their default IP.

-This means the Linux PC will need to be configured with a static IP on the same subnet.
+This means the Linux PC will need to be configured with a static IP on the same 192.168.1.0/24 subnet.

-After determining device type through ping, the Linux PC will then access the device through either SSH (EdgeRouters) or Telnet (EdgeSwitches) and a firmware check will be performed.
+After determining device type through ping, the Linux PC will then access the device through either SSH or Telnet and a firmware check will be performed.
 If a certain version isn't detected The firmware will be updated via a TFTP server running on the same Linux PC.
 Once the result of the firmware check is equal to the required version, the base configuration will be pushed to the device.

-Now, in the case of my department at work, the device is ready to have customer-exclusive information configured in the next stage.